cheshireoctopus/cheshireoctopus.github.io/content/blog/til-issues-sharing-a-project/index.md

 1. Communication - does the right hand know what the left is up to?
 2. Different team processes, standards, and conceptions lead to lack of alignment
-3. Working not with just more developers, but more designers, proudct people, and managers
+3. Working not with just more developers, but more designers, product people, and managers
 4. More pull requests to review and more VQA/UAT to perform